phkim14/288clouds/_posts/2020-03-12-vra8-nsxt-blog-series-overview.markdown

 categories: [vRA]
 ---

-With the recent release of vRA 8.0, I have been receiving many questions from customers about how vRA 8 work with NSX-T.
+With the recent release of vRA 8.0, I have been receiving many questions from customers about how vRA 8 can leverage NSX-T.

-This blog series will focus on demonstrating how you can create vRA 8 blueprints that levearge NSX-T constructs.
+This blog series will focus on demonstrating how you can create vRA 8 blueprints that utilize NSX-T constructs.

 Here is a list of blogs that I am planning on creating for this series (as of March 12, 2020):
 * Part 1: vRA 8 Blueprint + Existing NSX-T Networks